hbradley7000/nhl-game-outcome-analysis/README.md

 # NHL Game Outcome Analysis

 ## Project Overview
-This project explores whether NHL team performance statistics can be used to classify game outcomes and identify which in-game metrics are most associated with winning.
+This project explores how NHL team performance statistics can be used to classify game outcomes and identify which in-game metrics are most associated with winning.

 Using historical NHL game data, I combined multiple datasets, cleaned and prepared the data, trained machine learning classification models, and compared their performance across different feature sets.